-Volunteers often become good friends, listening and responding to families' needs with understanding and empathy.
-They help maintain a sense of normalcy and quality of life for the patient and family.
-Volunteer tasks include companionship, respite for family members, listening, shopping, meal preparation, light housework, running errands or transportation.
+Patient/family volunteers provide many essential services.
+Volunteers are trained and willing to listen and respond to families needs with understanding and empathy.
+Patient/family volunteers help maintain a sense of normalcy and quality of life for the patient and family.
+Tasks may include companionship for a patient, respite for patient caregivers, running errands or medication deliveries.

-Bereavement volunteers act as sensitive listeners to family members after a death has occurred.
-They stay in contact by phone or home visits, and may accompany family members to grief support and social events.
+Bereavement volunteers are sensitive listeners to family members after a death has occurred.
+They stay in contact through phone and may accompany family members to grief support and social events.

-Our volunteers also provide support to survivors as they move through the stages of grief.
-The goal is to help family members adjust their lives after the loss.
+Bereavement volunteers are trained and overseen by bereavement counselors to provide assistance to survivors as they progress through the stages of grief.
+The goal of the bereavement volunteer is to help family members adjust to their lives after a loss.

 Eleventh-hour volunteers provide support to patients and their families as the patient enters into the final of his or her life.